Grape Phytonutrients: The Powerful Polyphenols

 Grapes are one of the main natural dietary sources of resveratrol.
 All colors of grapes contain resveratrol, which is found in the grape skin.

 Anytime a phytonutrient gains attention, a supplement is sure to follow, and that is the case with resveratrol.
-There are no official recommendations as to an optimal “dose” of resveratrol, but food sources, such as grapes, are recommended over supplements.** Additionally, grapes offer hundreds more natural plant compounds – including many other polyphenols – that may work together with resveratrol for an even greater benefit.
+There are no official recommendations as to an optimal “dose” of resveratrol, but food sources, such as grapes, are recommended over supplements.** Additionally, grapes offer hundreds more natural plant compounds – including many other polyphenols – that may work together with resveratrol to offer potential health benefits.

 * Pezzuto, JM.
 Grapes and human health: a perspective.
 J Agric.
 Food Chem.
 2008 Aug.
 27; 56(16):6777-84.
 Epub 2008, July 29.